Health Checks (Enterprise)

 Available in Rundeck Enterprise

-Expose the status as Node Attributes using the Health Status Node Enhancer, and use the health check attributes inside your node filters.
+Expose the status as Node Attributes using the Health Status Node Enhancer, and use the health check attributes inside node filters.

 Use the secondary node filter feature of Jobs to pre-filter out unhealthy nodes, and see which nodes will be targetted and which will be filtered out before running a Job.